FMSoftCN/hybridos/device-side/hfcl/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Note that HFCL uses some open source libraries in different licenses.
+These software are located in `thirdparty/`, and will be built and installed as self-contained headers and/or libraries.

+For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source tree.

 ## Authors

 The following people are the main developers of HFCL: